Tyquese3/Project_1_Data_Analysis/README.md

 **Questions**

-Which songs are liked, and which songs are not?
+1-Which songs are liked, and which songs are not?

-Who is the most popular artist?
+2-Who is the most popular artist?

-Does danceability make an artist more popular?
+3-Does danceability make an artist more popular?

-Does the duration of the song affect the likeability of a song?
+4-Does the duration of the song affect the likeability of a song?

-How does the energy and tempo affects the likeability of a song?
+5-How does the energy and tempo affects the likeability of a song?

 This analysis provides valuable insights into the factors influencing the likeability and popularity of songs and artists.
  The dataset revealed a nearly even distribution of liked and unliked songs, with liked songs slightly outnumbering unliked ones.